jetify-com/envsec/docs/envsec_exec.md

 ## envsec exec

-Execute a command with Jetpack-stored environment variables
+Execute a command with Jetify-stored environment variables

 ### Synopsis